Stevenic/alphawave/samples/09.todo-list/README.md

-# Sentiment Analysis Sample
+# TODO List Function Calling Sample
-This is a simple chat experience that has the model always return its answer as JSON and include sentiment analysis.
-Using `gpt-3.5-turbo` it shouldn't take too long to get it to return bad or missing JSON so it's a great test of AlphaWaves repair features.
+This is a simple chat experience that has the model interact with a user to create a todo list.
+It's a great example of how to use the `gpt-3.5-turbo` model and the function calling feature.
 To run this sample first copy the file `.env.example` to `.env`.
 Edit the copied file and set the `OpenAIKey` variable to the value of your personal API key for OpenAI.
 You can create a new key here:

 https://platform.openai.com/account/api-keys